ilg-physics-ucsb/physics6-manual/6AL/LabMath1/6AL.md

 Use a stopwatch (either on your phone or online) to measure how long it takes you to say the sentence "I enjoy physics and learning about the laws of nature".
 Make 10 measurements.

 :::Question
-Find the average and standard deviation of the time it takes you to say the sentence aboce.
+Find the average and standard deviation of the time it takes you to say the sentence above.
 :::
 :::Question
 Find the standard deviation for your reaction time in the previous exercise.